cdpresolution/delivr-docs/docs/resolution-pixel/create-a-pixel.md

 # Create a Resolution Pixel

-This guide assumes you are logged into the [CDP resolution application](https://app.cdpresolution.com/).
+This guide walks you through setting up your first resolution pixel.
+It also assumes you are logged into the [CDP resolution application](https://app.cdpresolution.com/).

 1. From the left side navigation, click on the 'Administration'.
 2. Click on 'Website Script'.